thompsonate/Scrollable-NSSlider/README.md

 # Scrollable-NSSlider
-`ScrollableSlider` is a subclass of NSSlider that accepts input from scrolling.
+`ScrollableSlider` is a subclass of NSSlider that accepts input from scrolling events.
 Apple doesn't support this natively, so this subclass was created to allow for scrolling input.

 `ScrollableSlider` supports vertical, horizontal, and circular NSSliders.
 It also accounts for natural scrolling, so you'll be scrolling in the right direction regardless of your settings.